Moclison/software/README.md

 # software
 minesweeper iteration

-If there are ways to make this more efficien tell me :)
+Feel free to tell me how to kae my code look cleaner.